rackerlabs/design-system/_component_design/modal.md

 ## Confirmation modal

 A confirmation modal interrupts a user and requires a decision before the user can continue working.
-The modal is triggered when the user initiates a process or submits information that can have a significant or destructive impact.
+The system triggers a confirmation modal when the user initiates a process or submits information that can have a significant, destructive, or irreversible impact.

+A user cannot click out of a confirmation modal; the user must make a choice.

 **Confirmation scenarios include actions that result in:**